close

 5. The compost will be ready to use in about 6 months.

-Water hyacinth potash manure can be used on a variety of crops, including vegetables, fruits, and flowers.
+Water hyacinth potash manure and fertilizer can be used on a variety of crops, including vegetables, fruits, and flowers.
 It is especially beneficial for crops that are heavy feeders of potassium, such as potatoes, tomatoes, and corn.

 Water hyacinth is a valuable resource that can be used to improve soil fertility and increase crop yields.
 It is a sustainable and environmentally friendly alternative to chemical fertilizers.